 Between all the things we did in Toronto, Anup and I freed ourselves up for a day so we could drive to his old graduate school, State University of NY in Buffalo.
 Anup was excited to visit the same town he had landed in as an immigrant 14 years ago!
 He told me that the two years he spent in grad school was the only part of his life that I hadn’t seen.
 We had gotten engaged before he left for NY.
 Anup’s dad had taken a bank loan to send him to grad school, so there was tremendous financial pressure on Anup and needless to say, his stay in NY was economy class.

-After a couple of weeks of relaxation and indulgence in Toronto, we wanted to jump start our healthy lifestyle, which for us means being more active and eating healthier, home made meals.
-Today I have made a simple cucumber salad with asian inspired dressing made using ginger, sesame oil and chillies.
+After a couple of weeks of relaxation and indulgence in Toronto, we wanted to jump-start our healthy lifestyle, which for us means being more active and eating healthier, homemade meals.
+Today I have made a simple cucumber salad with Asian inspired dressing made using ginger, sesame oil and chillies.
 You can also use zucchini instead of cucumber in this salad.
-Ginger is a powerful medicine which helps in detoxification, blood circulation and joint pain.
-In india people are offered a small dry piece of ginger to chew after a meal, which helps with digestion!
+Ginger is a powerful medicine that helps in detoxification, blood circulation and joint pain.
+In India people are offered a small dry piece of ginger to chew after a meal, which helps with digestion!
 Enjoy this salad on a warm, sunny day!

 8 medium size cucumber

 Wash cucumber and carrots.
 Cut them lengthwise with a vegetable peeler.